makezurich/makezurich-hardware-intro/README.md

 To connect the Murata board to the Nano you can use the [TODO]() hardware adapter.

 ### Sending data from the Nano with Bluetooth Low Energy (BLE)
-The Arduino Nano BLE Sense has Bluetooth Low Energy (BLE) connectivity.
+The Arduino Nano BLE Sense has built-in Bluetooth Low Energy (BLE) connectivity.

+This allows you to connect to the Nano from a smartphone, laptop and many other BLE devices.

 To use it, follow [this tutorial](https://www.arduino.cc/en/Reference/ArduinoBLE) or install the [ArduinoBLE library](https://github.com/arduino-libraries/ArduinoBLE) and check the examples.